After the emotional-ish blurt let’s get to the important stuff, like cake! I had to have a cake for my birthday, right?

 After a few emails we set on a chocolate (my favourite), red fruits and mascarpone cake.
 I couldn’t wait to see it, but most importantly, taste it.

 My day at school was super busy, as Tuesdays always are (because they are my most busy day, ah!), but when the kids found out it was my birthday, I found me thanking every five seconds, and they had funny and surprising ways to sing me happy birthday.
 While I tried to get out at the end of school day (3.45 pm) I got caught up by a colleague who had things to discuss — and you have no idea the difference 10 minutes make later in traffic.
-I hit the road at 4.10 and there was a huuuuge traffic jam due to an accident on the highway.
+I hit the road at 4.10 and there was a huuuuge traffic jam due to an accident (check out the post right here to know about this incident in detail) on the highway.
 I only got home and hour later (it usually takes me 15 minutes to get home…).

 At home, I had a loving and heart warming reception, filled with kisses and hugs — this might sound really lame, but after the day I had at work, it is true happiness to have someone you love at home with a smile on his face.
 Akira’s reception was included as well.